YHZ-EPIC/Registration_System/README.md

 </li>
 <br>
 <li>
-You can also verify if the servers are running by opening your web browser and navigating to http://localhost/ - if you see the Xampp welcome page, it means Apache is working.
+You can also verify if the servers are running by opening your web browser and <br> navigating to http://localhost/ - if you see the Xampp welcome page, it means Apache is working.
 </li>
 </ul>